heliotactic/heliotactic.github.io/portfolio/index.md

 #  creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-#pack/
 ---

-Because solar ecology with photovoltaics is farming, and so much more...
+Because solar ecology withnergy is photovoltaics is farming, and so much more...

 * Table of Contents
 {:toc}